7 ways to add an extra bathroom to your home

-An ensuite doesn’t necessarily need much room.
+An ensuite or small bathroom doesn’t need a large footprint.
 In fact you can fit one into as little as a 1x3 metre space!
-This will give you enough room for a shower at one end, a toilet at the other and a vanity in the middle.
-Install a cavity sliding door if space is tight – this maximises the available space for fixtures and fittings and makes it easier to move around inside the bathroom.
+This allows room for a shower at one end, a toilet at the other and a vanity in between.

 3. Split a large bathroom